DonaldKLee/Focomend/README.md

-# Focomend
+# Noccommend
-Focomend is a Chrome Extension that filters out your YouTube reccomendations and hide comments!
-This prevents distractions and helps you stay on track when watching YouTube.
+Noccomend is a Chrome Extension that removes reccomendations and comments from YouTube!
+This prevents distractions when studying.
+However, this does not remove educational videos.

 More features coming soon!